 The European telecommunications sector was also unable to escape the global negative trend affecting stock markets.
 The index peaked at the beginning of the year before reaching its low at the end of October with a slight recovery, i.e. somewhat earlier than the European markets.
 From this point on, the price performance of the European telecommunications index became detached from the performance of the European markets and there was a slight recovery, with the result that the index closed the year at -13.0 percent.

 At the beginning of 2018, Telefónica Deutschland's share price performed largely in line with the German and European benchmark indices.
 Following the high for the year of EUR 4.252 in January, the dividend payment in May was followed by a decoupling from market trends.
 The Telefónica Deutschland share recorded significant losses and reached its low for the year at EUR 3.346 on 28 June 2018.
 A recovery then got under way and, while the share was able to largely offset the losses compared with the DAX and the European telecommunications index, it remained volatile.
 This was the case particularly in view of the ongoing discussions surrounding the upcoming awarding of 5G spectrum licences.
 Telefónica Deutschland shares ended the year with a loss of 18.3 percent and a closing price of EUR 3.418.

 Shareholder remuneration at Telefónica Deutschland

-We hold telephone conferences on the publication of our annual and quarterly results.
+We hold telephone conferences to coincide with the publication of our annual report and quarterly results.
 Here, investors and analysts have the opportunity to pose their questions directly to the Management Board.
-A replay of these conferences is available on our website for one year after the event.
+These conferences will subsequently be available as webcasts on the Investor Relations website for one year.